LairdCP/BLE_Gateway_Firmware/docs/aws_iot.md

 ![Attach Policy](images/aws/attach_policy.png)
 *Attach Policy*

-## Configure MG100 for AWS Connection
+## Configure Device for AWS Connection

-The MG100 can be provisioned to communicate with the Bluegrass AWS demo site via the mobile app.
-In order to connect to an alternate AWS IoT Core instance, the MG100 can be provisioned via UART.
+The Pinnacle 100 device can be provisioned to communicate with the Bluegrass AWS demo site via the mobile app.
+In order to connect to an alternate AWS IoT Core instance, the device can be provisioned via UART.

 ### Prerequisites

 1. [mcumgr CLI](https://github.com/apache/mynewt-mcumgr#command-line-tool) (cross platform)
-2. MG100 running firmware part number 480-00070 v3.x or greater
+2. Pinnacle 100 device running AWS OOB demo firmware v3.x or greater
 3. Terminal program: Putty (Windows,Linux,macOS), Teraterm (Windows), Serial (macOS)

-### Provisioning the MG100 Via UART
+### Provisioning the Device Via UART
 1. Connect a terminal program to the console UART and turn off log messages.
 Log messages output by the firmware can interfere with the file transfer process.

     Issue command: